ckan/ckan/doc/data-viewer.rst

 ``ckan.plugins`` in your CKAN configuration file.
 This extension is part of CKAN and so does not need to be installed separately.

-This extension must be enabled if you wish to preview remote resources.
-If enabled, it allows CKAN to get around the
+This extension must be enabled if you wish to preview resources that are on a different domain.
+That means if this extension is not enabled, e.g.
+PDF, or JSON files that are on ``www.example.com`` while CKAN is on ``www.ckan.org`` can not be previewed by any extension.

+Previewing is prevented by the
-`same origin policy <http://en.wikipedia.org/wiki/Same_origin_policy>`_ which prevents files from different domains from being loaded into browsers.
+`same origin policy <http://en.wikipedia.org/wiki/Same_origin_policy>`_ which prevents files from different domains (different *origins*) from being loaded into browsers.
+This extension gets around the same origin policy by pretending that all files are served from the same domain (same *origin*) that CKAN is on (e.g. ``www.ckan.org``).

 If you are writing a custom preview extension that requires resources to be proxied, you need to replace the URL that is used to load the file.
 This can